neutrinoceros/inifix/README.md

 ## Usage

-The public API mimicks that of Python's standard library `json`, and consists in four main functions:
+The public API mimics that of Python's standard library `json`, and consists in four main functions:
 - `inifix.load` and `inifix.dump` read from and write to files respectively
 - `inifix.loads` reads from a `str` and returns a `dict`, while `inifix.dumps`